wallarm/product-documentation/docs/latest/user-guides/rules/regex-rule.md

 ## API call to create the rule

-To create the regexp-based attack indicator, you can [call the Wallarm API directly](../../api/overview.md) besides using the Wallarm Console UI.
-Below is the examples of the corresponding API call.
+To create the regexp-based attack indicator, you can [call the Wallarm API directly](../../api/request-examples.md#create-a-rule-to-consider-the-requests-with-specific-value-of-the-x-forwarded-for-header-as-attacks).

-The following request will create the custom attack indicator based on the regexp `^(~(44[.]33[.]22[.]11))$`.

-If requests to domain `MY.DOMAIN.COM` have the `X-FORWARDED-FOR: 44.33.22.11` HTTP header, the Wallarm node will consider them to be scanner attacks and block attacks if the corresponding [filtration mode](../../admin-en/configure-wallarm-mode.md) has been set.

---8<-- "../include/api-request-examples/create-rule-scanner.md"